Kid Made Christmas Napkins

 1. Simply stamp on the fabric by dipping the cookie cutters in the paint.

-2. Allow the paint to dry (over night, or if you are impatient like me, but blowing on it with a blow dryer – the blow dryer has the benefit of heat setting the paint.)
+2. Allow the paint to dry over night.
+Or if you are impatient like me, by blowing on it with a blow dryer – the blow dryer has the benefit of heat setting the paint.

-3. Set the paint using heat, either by ironing over it without steam (I would put a piece of parchment paper over it too to keep my iron safe from paint.)
-Or by putting napkins *once paint is dry* into the dryer for about 40 minutes.
+• Iron over the paint without steam – I would put a piece of parchment paper over it too to keep my iron safe from paint.

 Tips: